Actor

 Formerly, in ancient Greece and the medieval world, and in England at the time of William Shakespeare, only men could become actors, and women's roles were generally played by men or boys.
 While Ancient Rome did allow female stage performers, only a small minority of them were given speaking parts.
 The commedia dell'arte of Italy, however, allowed professional women to perform early on; Lucrezia Di Siena, whose name is on a contract of actors from 10 October 1564, has been referred to as the first Italian actress known by name, with Vincenza Armani and Barbara Flaminia as the first primadonnas and the first well-documented actresses in Italy (and in Europe).
 After the English Restoration of 1660, women began to appear onstage in England.
 In modern times, particularly in pantomime and some operas, women occasionally play the roles of boys or young men.

+Terminology

+While the word actor has existed for much of the history of English language, as to mean "one who does something", it was not used to refer to one who performs in theatre until the 16th century.

+The profession of acting possesses a significant amount of terminology, some of which is historically or contemporaneously contentious.
+This includes the term actress and less common player.